-May 17, 2021: Global Finals Guide Distributed.
-The guide will provide details and information about the 2021 Global Finals for the Finalist teams.
+May, 2023: Global Finals Guide Distributed.
+The guide will provide details and information about the 2022 Global Finals for the finalist teams.

-June 7-11, 2021: Innovation Week & Global Finals Pitch Days.
+June 12-17, 2023: Innovation Week & Global Finals Pitch Days.
 Global Finalists from all participating universities present their pitches prior to participating in the Awards Ceremony.
-Workshops and virtual tour offerings for teams participating virtually.

-June 12, 2021: Finals Awards Ceremony.
-A showcase of the Top 12 teams and distribution of seed funding.
+June 17, 2023: Finals Awards Ceremony.
+A showcase of the top teams and distribution of seed funding.

 Three components make up the Global Finals submission:

-Long Pitch: 10-minute pitch, delivered (virtually on in-person) to a panel of judges by at least one member of the finalist team.
+Long Pitch: 10-minute pitch, delivered to a panel of judges by at least one member of the finalist team.

-Fast Pitch: 90-second pitch, presented by the shortlisted finalist teams prior to the awards
+Fast Pitch: 60-second pitch, presented by the shortlisted finalist teams prior to the awards

 An accompanying Pitch Deck: For 10-minute pitch only.
-No slides used/needed for the 90-second pitch.
+No slides used/needed for the 60-second pitch.

 The order, content, and design of slides are up to each team’s discretion, but we recommend following the best practices for presentations and avoiding too much text and content on each slide.
 We also recommend avoiding the use of too many slides.
 Successful pitches generally have between ten and twenty slides, although more slides may be appropriate in some cases.

-The Top 12 from the first round of Pitch Days will be invited to present their pitches again.
+The top teams from the first round of Pitch Days will be invited to present their pitches again.
 A new set of judges will review their pitches to determine the final winner(s) of the seed funding prize pool of $60,000+.

 Innovation Week runs concurrently with Pitch Days in the week leading up to the Awards Ceremony.
 The itinerary will feature a celebration and showcase of all Global Finalist innovations.
-Students and Administrators will also have the opportunity to participate in virtual tours, workshops and networking events.
+Students and Administrators will also have the opportunity to participate in hybrid events.

-The virtual Finals Awards Ceremony will be held on Saturday, June 12, and will feature the 90-second pitches of all top shortlisted teams.
-For teams attending the Awards Ceremony in-person, one student team member will have the option to deliver the 90-second pitch with no notes, slides, or props.
+The virtual Finals Awards Ceremony will be held on Saturday, June 17, 2023, and will feature the 60-second pitches of all top shortlisted teams.
+For teams attending the Awards Ceremony in-person, one student team member will have the option to deliver the 60-second pitch with no notes, slides, or props.
 Recorded fast pitches will be shared for any Finalist teams participating virtually.

 Tips for Teams